superdesk/superdesk-publisher/README.md

 }
 ```

+After that, run npm install to install additional dependencie.

 Don't forget to add publisher to your superdesk config in `superdesk/client/superdesk.config.js`, and
 to enable the publisher feature:
 ```js